 Healthy Email Data starts with Verification & Hygiene

 Email Marketers need to plan for verification and hygiene in their marketing budgets for 2019 in order to improve deliverability, open and click rates.
 It’s also critical to understand the differences between verification and hygiene.
-Verification is increasingly becoming useless as a stand-along service.
-Marketers need to rely on the power of Multi-Method Email Hygiene, something Webbula cloudHygiene- The industry leading identification solution can provide to you.
-Mult-Method Email Hygiene is the combination of Verification and Hygiene.
+Verification is increasingly becoming useless as a stand-alone service.
+Marketers need to rely on the power of Multi-Method Email Hygiene, something Webbula cloudHygiene- The industry-leading identification solution can provide to you.
+Mult-Method Email Hygiene is a combination of Verification and Hygiene.
 It can detect not only bounces and typos like verification, but also other hidden threats such as spam traps, honeypots, bots, malicious moles, screamers and more.

 So what’re you going to do?
 2019 is around the corner it’s time to set room in your budget for Multi-Method Email Hygiene.
 Why is Email Hygiene worth it?